Ricky Collins

-Ricky Collins Jr. (born March 5, 1992) is a Canadian football wide receiver in the Canadian Football League (CFL) who is currently a free agent.
+Ricky Collins Jr. (born March 5, 1992) is an American former professional football wide receiver who played in the Canadian Football League (CFL).
 He played college football at Kilgore College, Midwestern State University, and Texas A&M University–Commerce.
-He was a member of the Green Bay Packers of the National Football League (NFL), as well as the Winnipeg Blue Bombers, Saskatchewan Roughriders, Hamilton Tiger-Cats, BC Lions, and Toronto Argonauts of the CFL.
+He was a member of the Green Bay Packers of the National Football League (NFL), the Winnipeg Blue Bombers, Saskatchewan Roughriders, Hamilton Tiger-Cats, BC Lions, Edmonton Eskimos, and Toronto Argonauts of the CFL, and the Brooklyn Bolts of the Fall Experimental Football League.

-High school career
+Early life

 Collins played high school football at John Tyler High School, in his hometown, Tyler, Texas.
 During his senior season, he caught 44 passes for 1,053 yards and 13 touchdowns.
 He also ran the sprint relays in track for his high school.

 College career

 Collins begin his college career in 2010 at Kilgore Junior College; he had 34 receptions for 654 yards and 3 touchdowns during his freshman season.

 During his sophomore season in 2011, he continued at Kilgore and caught 50 passes for 571 yards with 6 touchdowns.

 After playing at Kilgore, Collins transferred to Midwestern State University for the 2012 season.
 He started in 2 out of the first 5 games and hauled in 7 passes for 98 yards, before walking away from football to care for his ill father.

 After the 2012 season, Collins transferred to Texas A&M University–Commerce but had to sit out a year as a redshirt and pay his own way through school due to the fact that Midwestern State had not released him to be transferred.

 After sitting out for the 2013 season, Collins was eligible to play in 2014 and caught 71 passes for 1,187 yards and 14 touchdowns, he also threw a 44-yard touchdown pass on a trick play in a game against Tarleton.
 He currently holds the A&M–Commerce record for touchdown receptions in a season, which was previously held by his teammate Vernon Johnson.
 He helped lead a conference championship-winning A&M–Commerce team that led the nation in both average points per game (54.1) and average yards per game (535.4).
 Collins also took part in the team's season-opening, record-breaking performance against East Texas Baptist, during which the offense produced 13 touchdowns, 98 points, and 986 total yards of offense.
 After the season, he was awarded Lone Star Conference first team honors.

 After the 2014 season Collins was selected to compete in the College Gridiron Showcase.
 He was projected to be drafted in the 6th or 7th round of the NFL Draft.
 However, one NFL scout said of Collins: "Good size and has talent but was in a very simple offense and I think he needs to come in as a free agent and prove he can take on a pro offense."